 Keep in mind if you’re only visiting for one peak date, a single-day ticket is probably a better choice than upgrading your pass.
 If you’ll need a peak multi-day ticket, it might be better to upgrade.

 Finally, it’s worth noting the Believe Key adds Photopass downloads.
 Disney’s Photopass service includes ride photos and photos taken by Photopass photographers in the park.
-This one is a little tough to evaluate because Photopass downloads come with Genie+, so if you’re planning to get Genie+ every or even most days, free Photopass isn’t much of an additional perk.
+This one is a little tough to evaluate because Photopass downloads come with Multi Pass, so if you’re planning to get Multi Pass every or even most days, free Photopass isn’t much of an additional perk.
 Alternatively, you can pay $78 for a week of Photopass downloads.
 At most, this perk is worth around $156 (two trips worth of Photopass).

-If you can work around the blockout dates, the Disney Believe Key annual pass is worth it if you make three two-day (or longer) trips to Disneyland in a year.
+If you can work around the blockout dates, the Disney Believe Key annual pass is worth it if you make three longer (2 to 3 days), with at least one having park hopper, trips to Disneyland in a year.

 Is a Disney Inspire Key Worth It?